NuMellow/theMoFactory/README.md

 ### Software Specs
 BMO runs mostly on python and pygame.
 Current programs includes buttons script, games: pro football 1861 and conversation parade, with more programs and features coming soon.

-### Getting started
-If you would like to build one, check out [the wiki](https://github.com/NuMellow/theMoFactory/wiki) and choose which version you'd like to build.
-The Building BMO page will have step-by-step instructions on how to build your own.
-Note: Versions will mostly be similar, but may have updated 3D printed parts and hardware.